stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 ## Grave danger of misuse
 ### Assumption \#4

-> "Already the AI systems we have right now are so capable --- for example at hacking computers or helping design bioweapons --- that they are a threat on the level of nuclear weapons"
+> "Already the AI systems we have right now are so capable --- for example at hacking computers or helping design bioweapons --- that they are a threat on the level of nuclear weapons."

 #### Implications